 Before Descartes, there were two arguments for the material value of technology: a theological one, formulated by Hugh of St. Victor and Francis Bacon, and the evaluative argument of Georgius Agricola.
 Hugh of St. Victor and Francis Bacon argued that technology is worth-pursuing for its material "fruits", because it would restore the paradisiacal state of man before the Fall.
 According to this line of argumentation the value of material products of technology is in fact dependent on the moral value of the prelapsarian human condition.
 And technology is valuable only as long as it restores the prelapsarian condition.
 A still more modern argument is that of Georgius Agricola, as he compares the relative damages and relative benefits of technology and concludes that, given the benefits, it is preferable to pursue technology than to reject it.
 "If we remove metals from the service of man, all methods of protecting and sustaining health and more carefully preserving the course of life are done away with."
-(Agricola, Book I)44 Thus, technology acquired an universal value, as contributing to the general flourishing of humanity, but still remained dependent on other highest values.
+(Agricola, Book I)46 Thus, technology acquired an universal value, as contributing to the general flourishing of humanity, but still remained dependent on other highest values.

 Descartes makes the decisive modern step and establishes utility as a genuine value, giving technology a solid metaphysical ground.
-In order to transform utility from a relative value into a genuine one, he states that the only values that can be known by human beings through the natural light without the help of divine grace are those relative to our free will, i.e. the values instituted by ego cogitans.
+In order to transform utility from a relative and spurious value into an autonomous and genuine one, he states that the only values that can be known by human beings through the natural light without the help of divine grace are $\overline{46}$ See Ch.
+1, section 2.3.
+Mining and metallurgy.

+those relative to our free will, i.e. the values instituted by ego cogitans.
 His argument starts by affirming that God's will and the final purpose of man cannot be known: